-- Self-operating – No outside power required
+- Self-operating – no external power source required

 - Protects expensive and delicate sample analyzers